meibye/vscode-bash-debug/README.md

-# VS Code Bash Debug
+# VS Code Bash 5.x Debug
 A bash debugger GUI frontend based on awesome `bashdb` scripts (bashdb now included in package).

+> [!NOTE]
+> This is a fork of rogalmic's [vscode-bash-debug](https://github.com/rogalmic/vscode-bash-debug) extension but updated to support newer bashdb and node module versions.

 # Overview
 This is a SIMPLE bashdb debugger frontend.
 Useful for learning bash shell usage and writing simple scripts.